Contact the Aikido Sangenkai for more information if you don't find the answers here.

 Most classes are small and relatively informal, all are welcome to join or visit at any time.
 If you don't have a practice uniform (keiko-gi) then just wear loose comfortable clothing, sweats or workout clothes.
 Keiko-gi are available locally at KC Martial Arts or Hawaii Martial Arts Supply.

 Our training combines unarmed fighting techniques with internal power conditioning and traditional Japanese weapons in a system designed to further personal and societal development.
 Training is principle based, with the emphasis being on conditioning and training the body to move, behave and react in a specific martial way.
+See the schedule page for more information about joining one of our training sessions and information about fees.

 Christopher Li has been training in the traditional and modern Japanese martial arts for more than thirty years, with more than twelve years of training while living in Japan.